francisco-dlp/hyperspy/doc/user_guide/io.rst

     >>> s.original_metadata.export('parameters')

-All file readers support accessing the data without reading it to memory.
+Almost all file readers support accessing the data without reading it to memory (see :ref:`supported-formats` for a list).
 This feature can be useful when analysing large files.
 To load a file without loading it to memory simply set ``lazy`` to ``True`` e.g.:

 .. code-block:: python